thycotic/ss-docs/secret-workflow-templates/index.md

 ## Workflow Versus Basic Access Requests

 In general, "simple access requests," the only type available to older versions of SS, are the same as a one-step stepped approval.
 The major exception is that with stepped requests, once a workflow access request has been approved, denied, or canceled, its status cannot be changed.
 In contrast, simple, non-workflow, access requests retain the original behavior of allowing a request to be approved after it has been denied or denied after it has been approved.

+## Workflow Step Timeout

+**Release notes**

+You can configure workflow steps to time out after a specified number of minutes.
+Workflow administrators can define approval workflows that notify a different set of users if a step in the workflow is not responded to within a specified time period.

+Applications include:

+- Improving responsiveness to access requests on time-sensitive secrets by moving the request to another step if not responded to quickly.
+- Overflowing to a different region so a secret can be accessed by users in different time zones with different sets of support personnel responding.

+Timed out access requests automatically advance to the next step in the workflow.
+The last step of the workflow cannot time out and must be approved to access the secret.

+You can apply multiple timeouts to create workflows that can cascade through multiple steps if the previous steps do not receive the required approvals.

+Denying or canceling a request in any step stops the workflow and stops any time out to the next step.

+> **Important:** Once a workflow step times out, only the reviewers in the next step can approve the request.
+If you want reviewers from the initial step to respond after the initial request has timed out, add them to the reviewers of the next step.